 Attendance is compulsory if this is stated in VIA's guidelines for specific compulsory assignments and projects.
-Also see "Guidelines for handing in compulsory assignments" which is uploaded in Studynet.
+Also see "Guidelines for handing in compulsory assignments" which is uploaded in Studynet and appendix C in this curriculum.

 The specific dates where attendance is compulsory is announced in the semester plans - there is a plan for each semester.